nasa/oceandata-notebooks/docs/notebooks/oci/oci_ocssw_l2gen.md

 plt.show()
 ```

 Other than a negligible number of oddball points, the data are identical.
-This shows that an end-user can exactly reproduce the data distributed by the OB.DAAC!
+This shows that an end-user can reproduce the data distributed by the OB.DAAC!

 +++